Northland Capital lifts The Meet Group Inc. [MEET] price estimate. Who else is bullish?

-The Meet Group Inc. [NASDAQ: MEET] surged by $0.04 during the normal trading session on Wednesday and reaching a high of $6.24 during the day while it closed the day at $6.22.
-The Meet Group Inc. stock has also gained 0.48% of its value over the past 7 days.
-However, MEET stock has inclined by 4.19% in the 3 months of the year.
-Over the past six months meanwhile, it has gained 17.80% and gained 24.15% year-on date.
+The Meet Group Inc. [NASDAQ: MEET] gained 0.32% on the last trading session, reaching $6.23 price per share at the time.
+The Meet Group Inc. represents 71.00 million in outstanding shares, while the company has a total market value of $446.63 million with the latest information.
+MEET stock price has been found in the range of $6.19 to $6.24.

-The market cap for MEET stock reached $448.84 million, with 71.00 million shares outstanding and 66.30 million shares in the current float.
-Compared to the average trading volume of 2.18M shares, MEET reached a trading volume of 1199474 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 1.89M shares, MEET reached a trading volume of 1036874 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here’s what leading stock market gurus have to say about The Meet Group Inc. [MEET]:
+Here is what top equities market gurus are saying about The Meet Group Inc. [MEET]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for MEET shares is $6.63 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on MEET stock is a recommendation set at 2.40.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.